FAQ about Loveland's Historic Preservation Program

 Yes.
 New additions to historic homes are quite common, and are a perfectly acceptable method for helping a historic property owner meet today’s need for more living space.
 However, a common misconception about new additions to historic buildings is that they should be constructed to be exactly identical to the original structure.
 New additions, according to the Standards for Rehabilitation, should be constructed in a manner that is sensitive to the scale and mass of the original structure, and with complimentary building materials, but not identical.
 It is important that the original structure can be easily distinguished from the new construction, and many inexpensive architectural design concepts and techniques are available to accomplish this desired trait.

 A district is a geographically defined area with a concentration of buildings, structures or objects unified by past events, physical characteristics, architectural design, or common building materials.
 Properties whose owners chose not to join a Loveland Historic District are excluded from the district.

 What are my responsibilities as the owner of a landmark property?

 You must apply to the Historic Preservation Commission to move or demolish a structure, or to make any alterations to the exterior.
 Apply to the Commission for an Alteration Certificate if you plan any exterior alterations, repairs, rehabilitation, reconstruction or new construction.
-These alterations will be evaluated using the Historic Residential Design Guidelines.
+These alterations will be evaluated using the Secretary of Interior Standards.